ethereum/consensus-specs/specs/core/0_beacon-chain.md

 ## Configuration

 *Note*: The default mainnet configuration values are included here for spec-design purposes.
 The different configurations for mainnet, testnets, and YAML-based testing can be found in the `configs/constant_presets/` directory.
-These configurations are updated for releases, but may be out of sync during `dev` changes.
+These configurations are updated for releases and may be out of sync during `dev` changes.

 ### Misc